mudipavan/Huffman-Coding/README.md

 # Huffman-Coding
 ## Aim
-To implement Huffman coding to compress the data using Python.
+To implement Huffman coding to compress the data using Python

 ## Software Required
 1. Anaconda - Python 3.7